Do I still need a server?

 The answer is…

-When considering a part or full move to the cloud, there are several considerations that are unique to every organisation and companies like IT Champion use a discovery process to identify what elements of your organisation can move.
+When considering a part or full move to the cloud, several considerations are unique to every organisation, and companies like IT Champion use a discovery process to identify what elements of your organisation can move.

 The major considerations are: